sw00/sett.sh/content/posts/2019/03/a-knowledge-workers-toolkit.md

 title: "A Knowledge Workers Toolkit"
 date: 2019-03-25T20:47:54+02:00
 tags: ["insight", "software-dev", "philosophy"]
-draft: true
 ---

 Knowledge work can have some pretty tricky characteristics that renders it distinct from physical work.
 For one, it defies quantification.
-While chefs, carpenters and other tradespeople can their efforts take shape into concrete, material output, the knowledge worker is not so fortunate.
+While chefs, carpenters and other tradespeople can see their efforts take shape into concrete, material output, the knowledge worker is not so fortunate.

 Our raw materials are intangible - what tools could we use to manipulate them?
 Likewise, our output can seem quite ephemeral - did the thing we produced actually add value, by what measure[^value]?
 Worst of all, our effort[^effort] is elastic and difficult to wield in a consistent and predictable way.
 Effort spent does not always translate into value extracted.
-Often something as nebulous as a change of perspective can yield great benefits of orders of magnitude, while we can stutter and struggle for days to achieve then next basic goal[^parkinsons].
+Often something as nebulous as a change of perspective can yield great benefits in orders of magnitude, but other times stutter and struggle for days to achieve a basic goal[^parkinsons].

 Despair.
 How are we to cope with this and take control of our own faculties?